neondatabase/website/content/docs/introduction/branching.md

 ### Preview deployments

 With Neon's branching capabilities, you can create a branch for each preview deployment.
-You can automate creating a database branch for every pull request in your CI/CD pipeline using the Neon API.
-If you use Vercel, the Neon Vercel Integration automates this task for you.
+You can automate branch creation for every pull request using the Neon API or, if you use Vercel, you can use the Neon Vercel Integration, which automates this task for you.
 For more information, see [Connect with the Neon Vercel integration](/docs/guides/vercel).

 ### Testing